-If you like cheesecake, you'll love this recipe for torta di ricotta, an Italian dessert made with cream cheese and ricotta, flavoured with candied citrus peel and rum-soaked sultanas.
+If you like cheesecake, you'll love Loretta Sartor's recipe for torta di ricotta, an Italian dessert made with cream cheese and ricotta, flavoured with candied citrus peel and rum-soaked sultanas.
 While this recipe feeds a crowd, you might find it hard to share!

 You will need to begin this recipe 1 day ahead.